elizabrock/NSS-Syllabus-Cohort-3/README.md

 ## Schedule

 The class will consist of 4 units over 12 weeks.
-We will have a mind-boggling two weeks of for Christmas/New Year.
+We will have a mind-boggling two weeks off for Christmas/New Years.

 Instructional time from 9AM to 12PM, daily.